 It is a matter of just a month ago where we witnessed people expressing their solidarity and cheers to the frontline healthcare workers by clapping hands and banging household utensils.
 At that moment, we had a hypothetical random question lingering in our mind, “whether the common public would co-operate with the same zeal when the outbreak worsen out and the sense of psychological fear spreads out?”
 The reason for our question was few bitter incidents which happened in other countries in the face of previous epidemics.
 During previous SARS outbreak, Reynolds DL et al. (1) observed that quarantined healthcare workers had significant post-epidemic stress compared to general population.
 Furthermore, they felt greater stigmatisation compared to general public and this made them manifest more avoidance behaviours and negative psychological traits after the quarantine period.
 Similarly, evidences from Ebola virus affected countries reveal stigmatisation to be a worrisome issue among healthcare workers.
 The sense of being rejected from neighbourhood along with intra-household tension have fuelled the fire of stigma within the epidemic (2).

+It can indeed be considered as a paradox in itself because patients who consider the healthcare workers as authoritative figures during their hospital stay seldom extend arms of gratitude at times of havoc.
+Epidemic is a time when healthcare workers are exposed to higher amount of risk analogous to soldiers during the times of war.
+Ironically, the risk endured by getting exposed to patients with infection is not considered on par sacrifice of soldiers.
+This could either be attributed to the chronic negative portrayal about doctors in media during normal times and the disruption of patient-physician goodwill owing to bitter experiences faced by a fraction of general population.
+In addition, during the times of epidemic particularly those involving dangerous contagion, the basic psychological instinct would tingle an individual either consciously or sub-consciously to evade from the physical contact circle of an healthcare worker who potentially has higher risk of carrying viral loads and thus could ’transmit’ the disease.

 Outbreaks like these would not only tax the healthcare professionals in terms of exorbitant work hours, organisational shortcomings and other untold but moribund practicalities of our healthcare system.
 They would face emotional turmoil rising due to the sense of uncertainty, pain of being separated from loved ones, staying in isolation and sense of frustration.
 In addition, the fear of contracting disease and thought chains of getting exposed to virus are something which can’t be explained in words.
 Above all, we know the alarming numbers of medical staff who have been infected and died in China and Italy and this fact by itself is a big threat.
 Considering all these, a healthcare professional would barely expect compassion and non-stigmatisation from the general population, if not being treated as heroes or being applauded at frequent interval.